-Our daughters have been begging to go camping but we’ve had a busy summer and trying to fit in a camping trip didn’t seem like it was possible.
+Since going on our first RV trip our daughters have been begging to do the “real” thing and go camping.
+However, we’ve had a busy summer and trying to fit in a camping trip didn’t seem like it was possible.
 So instead of crushing their dreams we enjoyed backyard camping and realized it’s the perfect staycation idea for families.
 It’s the best way to have an adventure with kids without going far.
 Here’s everything you need to know for a successful backyard camping experience.

 Benefits of Backyard Camping